 A couple of decades ago, I had a client named Irvin.
-He happened to be an African American and I knew he’d been raised in the same town as Monte Irvin, so I asked if they were related.
+He happened to be Black and I knew he’d been raised in the same town as Monte Irvin, so I asked if they were related.
 Yes, indeed.
 He was surprised I recognized the name, but I’m a big baseball fan.
 So the elder Mr. Irvin made a guest appearance in a speech I wrote for his nephew.
 Here’s an excerpt; you can read more of it on my website:

 Cultures change slowly.
 Let me remind you that nearly 50 years after Jackie Robinson joined the Brooklyn Dodgers, there’s still not a single African American running a baseball team.
 And African American executives have been in the financial industry a lot shorter time than that.